OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 A **module** is a file containing Python definitions and statements.
 This can be used to split your project into multiple files for easier maintenance.
 The `registerClass.py` file is an example of a self-made module that we've imported.
 Some modules are built in to Python; some examples are `time` which you may have used before, and `signal` which is used in our main program.

+An important concept of modules is that if you update a module, any program that calls them will get the new changes!

-#### Creating and Using Classes {#shift-register-creating-classes}
+#### Creating and Using Classes {#starter-kit-using-shift-register-creating-classes}

 <!-- // TODO: mention how we've used the onionGpio class before, now we're going one step further and creating our own class -->

 Classes are a way to create a template for creating objects in our code.
+So far, we've been using the `onionGpio` class that we at Onion developed to make your development experience easier.
+This class includes clean, easy-to-use functions such as `setValue()` that hide away boring and time-consuming system calls from you, the up-and-coming programmer who wants to get to the fun stuff!

+Here, we've gone once step further by creating our own class called `shiftRegister` that also uses the `onionGpio` class in order to create our shift register objects.
+This is because in this case, we're more interested in **the data** we send to the shift register than controlling the shift register's GPIOs!

-For example, the class we created is a code template that represents having a shift register on our circuit.
+The class we created is a code template that represents having a shift register on our circuit.
 If we wanted to we could connect another shift register to our circuit, and easily create a new object using our `shiftRegister` class.

-When we've created our class object we also get access to the functions defined by the class.
-We can call these functions through our instantiated object:
+After creating our class object, we get access to the functions defined by the class.
+We can call these functions through our instantiated object like in this example:

 ``` python
 shiftRegister.outputBits(binValue)
 ```

-In the `shiftRegister` class file:
+This function is defined in the `shiftRegister` class file:

 ``` python
 def outputBits(self, inputValues):